 For all the guitarists out there, I think that the natural minor scale will sound very familiar to you.
 Since the minor pentatonic scale already has 5 of the 7 notes in it.
 I will explain how you make an Aeolian or natural minor scale and chord progression.
 And how you can use this for writing beautiful melodies and full songs.
 Just follow these three steps below.

 How to write music in the Aeolian mode.
-And how to write music with minor chord progressions.
+And how to write music with minor chord progressions

 • Create a natural minor scale / Aeolian scale